§ 40.1-21-4. Powers and duties of director of behavioral healthcare, developmental disabilities and hospitals.

 (d) The director shall be responsible for the development of criteria as to the eligibility for admittance of any developmentally disabled person for residential care in any department supported and licensed residential facility or agency.

-(e) The director of behavioral healthcare, developmental disabilities and hospitals may transfer retarded persons from one state residential facility to another when deemed necessary or desirable for their better care and welfare.
+(e) The director of behavioral healthcare, developmental disabilities and hospitals may transfer developmentally disabled adults from one state residential facility to another when deemed necessary or desirable for their better care and welfare.

 (g) The director shall coordinate all planning for the construction of facilities for the developmentally disabled, and the expenditure of funds appropriated or otherwise made available to the state for this purpose.